Last modified: March 26, 2021, 9:48 a.m.

-A very local species, only found at our coast.
+A very rare and local species in Belgium, only found at our coast.

 The forewings are light ochreous with barely visible white stripes.
 Wingspan is 9–11 mm.